ewalk153/usb-controller-py/README.md

 [['', '', '', ''], ['', 'rtrigger', '', ''], ['x', 'a', 'b', 'y']]
 [['', '', '', ''], ['', 'rtrigger', '', ''], ['x', 'a', 'b', 'y']]
 ```

+# Aliens

+This is a copy of the example game from pygames, with example joystick code woven in.